Localized Vision-Language Matching for Open-vocabulary Object Detection: Experiments

-\textbf{Datasets.}\\ The \textbf{Common Objects in Context (COCO) dataset} \cite{lin2014microsoft} is a large-scale object detection benchmark widely used in the community.
+The \textbf{Common Objects in Context (COCO) dataset} \cite{lin2014microsoft} is a large-scale object detection benchmark widely used in the community.
 We use the 2017 train and val split for training and evaluation respectively.
 We use the known and novel object class splits proposed by Bansal~\etal~\cite{bansal2018zero}.
 The known set consists of 48 classes while the novel set has 17 classes selected from the total of 80 classes of the original COCO dataset.
 We remove the images which do not contain the known class instances from the training set.
 For the localized semantic matching phase, we use the captions from \textbf{COCO captions \cite{chen2015microsoft}} dataset which has the same train/test splits as the COCO object detection task.
 COCO captions dataset contains 118,287 images with 5 captions each.
+Additionally in the supplementary material, we test \modelname using \textbf{Visual Attributes in the Wild (VAW) dataset \cite{Pham_2021_CVPR}} a more challenging dataset containing fine-grained classes with a long-tailed distribution.